 This article shows how the price movement of product categories in Purchasing & Inventory can be understood and analysed in Fourth Analytics.

-The Year on Year (YOY) Price Split tab can be found within the Purchasing and Receiving dashboard.
+The Year on Year (YOY) Price Split tab can be found within the Cost Price Analysis dashboard.
 The tab compares the price of each product in the main food and beverage categories, with the average price paid for that same product 12 months before.